-Cons: Small burner head, poor wind performance
+Cons: Small burner head, poor wind performance, not great fuel efficiency

 Compare to Similar Products